Michaeljacobej/Java-Data-Structure/Data Structure/Read.md

         - higher(element): returns the least element un the treeset that is strictly greater
         - lower(element):returns the greates element in the treeSet

+    # TreeMap
-      7. TreeMap: is a class in java that implements the map interface and provides a sorted key value mapping
+    ## is a class in java that implements the map interface and provides a sorted key value mapping

       a.
 Advantages